tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 there is no way to write data which appears legitimate to a legitimate client).
 Therefore, **message confidentiality** is necessary when exchanging these secrets.
 **Forward secrecy** is preferred so that an attacker recording an exchange today cannot launch this attack at some future point after compromising the necessary keys.

+A storage service offers service only to some clients.
+A client proves their authorization to use the storage service by presenting a shared secret taken from the fURL.
+In this way **storage authorization** is performed to prevent disallowed parties from consuming all available storage resources.

 Functionality
 -------------